RespiraWorks/Ventilator/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Summary of changes

+Relevant motivation and context

+Dependencies that are required for this change

 Updates #(issue)